 Having an e-commerce plan is just as important as your original business plan if you intend on selling something online.
 In the beginning stages of your e-commerce plan, you need to consider what kind of experience you would like your online customers to have not only today but 2-5 years down the line.
-Skywell Software prepared this article to help you with your business.
+Skywell Software, which listed among top E-Commerce Design & Development Companies by DesignRush, prepared this article to help you with your business.

 These plans start with your e-commerce website goals.
 Who is your target audience?
 What are its needs?
 Are customers currently receiving only information or can they buy products on your site?
 By asking and answering these key questions early on, you will be able to determine how much time and money you will need to create and maintain an online presence.

 Next, consider the products and services you will be offering.
 How will they be positioned and displayed?
 Will they be available for purchase both online and offline?
 What about shipping and returns?
 Also, do not forget to include a toll-free number that a customer can call to speak to a live person.
 It should be displayed prominently on your website so that your customers can call any time to get their questions answered by a live person.

 If you are planning on selling online, then naturally you will need a shopping cart component.
 This means that you will be handling credit card information and organizing an order fulfillment process.

 A well thought outline should include the following elements: